 “Although the church discourages ‘any kind of sexual behavior’ before marriage, sex is considered a ‘bonding experience’ once the couple has entered a committed union.”

 As a practicing Mormon (at the time), I understandably felt guilty, so I did what LDS members are encouraged to do: I went to my ecclesiastical leader to confess.
 My Mormon bishop said it would not be easy and that he may excommunicate me.
 He asked me to make a chart of my repentance progress and then to show him my chart progress during our weekly visits.
 He said my forgiveness was contingent on how I filled out my chart.
-He also said that my forgiveness was also contingent on me not seeing my boyfriend, which he asked me to keep track of on my progress chart as well.
-The bishop and I met for several months.
+He also said that under no uncertain terms that my forgiveness was also contingent on me not seeing my boyfriend, (which he asked me to keep track of on my progress chart).
+That bishop and I met for several months.
 One week I was five minutes late for my appointment.
 He stated, and I quote,

 “Because you are late, you are showing God that you do not want to be forgiven.
 Do you even want to repent?
 I need to know.”
 He paused for a long time and continued, “Beth, I am not sure.
 I will have to think about your behavior today.
 You may need to be disfellowshipped.”